michalcichon/tex-to-epub/README.md

 ### Prepare the Configuration File

-The script uses a JSON configuration file to specify the cover image and LaTeX files to include.
+The script uses a JSON configuration file to specify the cover image, LaTeX files to include, optional template, and media extraction.
 The configuration file should follow this structure:

 ```json
 {